Individual Privacy Accounting via a Renyi Filter: Preliminaries

 \begin{definition}[\citep{DMNS06,ODO06}] A randomized algorithm $\A$ is $(\epsilon,\delta)$-differentially private (DP) if for all datasets $S = (X_1,\dots,X_{n})$,

 for all $i\in[n]$ and all measurable sets $E$. \end{definition}

-The technical portion of our analysis will make use of R\'enyi differential privacy (RDP), a relaxation of DP based on R\'enyi divergences which often leads to tighter privacy bounds than analyzing DP directly.
+Our analysis will rely on R\'enyi differential privacy (RDP), a relaxation of DP based on R\'enyi divergences which often leads to tighter privacy bounds than analyzing DP directly.
 Formally, the R\'enyi divergence of order $\alpha\in(1,\infty)$ between two measures $\mu$ and $\nu$ such that $\mu\ll \nu$ is defined as:

 The R\'enyi divergence of order $\alpha=1$ is defined by continuity, and recovers the Kullback-Leibler (KL) divergence.
-Relying on a standard abuse of notation, for two random variables $X$ and $Y$, we will use $D_\alpha(X\|Y)$ to denote the R\'enyi divergence between their distributions.

-Similarly as in Definition \ref{def:dp}, to argue that an algorithm is R\'enyi differentially private, we will need to bound both $D_\alpha(\A(S)\|\A(S^{-i}))$ and $D_\alpha(\A(S^{-i})\|\A(S))$, for all $i\in[n]$.
-For this reason, we introduce shorthand notation for the maximum of the two directions of R\'enyi divergence:
+Relying on a common abuse of notation, we will use $\A(\cdot)$ to refer to the output distribution of a randomized algorithm.
+Thus, $D_\alpha(\A(S)\|\A(S^{-i}))$ denotes the divergence between the output distribution of $\A$ on input $S$ and the output distribution of $\A$ on input $S^{-i}$.
+Similarly, we will use $a\sim \A(S)$ to denote $a$ being sampled randomly from the output distribution of $\A$ on $S$.
+We also use the following shorthand notation for the maximum of the two directions of R\'enyi divergence:

 \begin{definition}[\citep{mironov2017renyi}] A randomized algorithm $\A$ is $(\alpha,\rho)$-R\'enyi differentially private (RDP) if for all datasets $S = (X_1,\dots,X_{n})$,

 for all $i\in[n]$. \end{definition}